SamAdams51/Hello-World/README.md

 # Hello-World
+I am a retiree and would like to learn the Python programming language.
-A repository used to learn more about GitHub.
+However, this repository is just used to learn more about GitHub.